 We believe that consumers prefer to buy brands they know and we have continually sought licenses that would increase the portfolio of name brands we can offer through different tiers of retail distribution, for a wide array of products and at a variety of price points.
-We believe that brand owners will look to consolidate the number of licensees they engage to develop product and they will seek licensees with a successful track record of developing brands.
+We believe that brand owners will look to consolidate the number of licensees they engage to develop product and they will seek licensees with a successful track record of expanding brands into new categories.
 We are continually having discussions with licensors regarding new opportunities.

 It is our objective to continue to expand our product offerings.
-The sale of licensed product accounted for 65.4% of our net sales (73.5% of net sales of wholesale apparel) in fiscal 2010 compared to 60.5% of our net sales (68.0% of net sales of wholesale apparel) in fiscal 2009 and 70.3\% of our net sales in fiscal 2008.
-For comparability purposes, we have included the percentage that sales of flicensed apparel accounted for of our wholesale sales in fiscal 2009 and fiscal 2010, which consists of sales in our licensed and non-licensed apparel segments, as we added a retail segment in fiscal 2009 as a result of our acquisition of the Wilsons retail outlet business.
+The sale of licensed product accounted for 67.6% of our net sales (74.6% of net sales of wholesale apparel) in fiscal 2011, 65.4% of our net sales (73.5% of net sales of wholesale apparel) in fiscal 2010 and 60.5% of our net sales (68.0% of net sales of wholesale apparel) in fiscal 2009.
+For comparability purposes, we have included the percentage that sales of licensed apparel accounted for of our wholesale sales, which consists of sales in our licensed and non-licensed apparel segments, as we added a retail segment midway through fiscal 2009 as a result of our acquisition of the Wilsons retail outlet business.